-There are so many exercise bikes on the market these days that you might be puzzled as to which one will work best for you.
+There are so many home gym bikes on the market these days that you might be puzzled as to which one will work best for you: Recumbent Bike vs Upright Bike.
 In many ways, the answer to that question lies in examining your purpose for having an exercise bike.
 For some purposes, both upright bikes and recumbent bikes will work.
 For others, one type might edge out the other.

-When it comes to getting your blood pumping and your heart racing, all indoor exercise bikes will do the job.
+When it comes to getting your blood pumping and your heart racing, all indoor exercise bikes will do the job, and doesn’t matter if you are comparing Recumbent Bike vs Upright Bike.
 It is a simple matter of applying the seat of your pants to the bicycle seat, your feet to the pedals, and pedaling away until you reach the heart rate desired, and hold the effort for the requisite amount of time.
 This effort is made easier when backed up by programs that manage the bike’s resistance and keep track of the vital information from each session.
 This information will help you plan your subsequent exercise sessions.
 If you are working with a doctor or therapist, the information can be shared with them for a suitably informed prescription.

 Training for Bicycle Marathons with a Stationary Bicycle